Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: S.5. Theoretical model

 The detected amplitudes of normal mode $x_1$ (or $x_2$) on grpahene or SiNx are scaled by the ratio of square-root of respective masses ($m_s/m_g \sim 10^{4}$).
-As a result, amplitude of normal mode 1(mode 2) on graphene i.e. $x^g_1$ ($x^g_2$) is two orders of magnitude larger than the amplitude of the same mode, $x^s_1$ ($x^s_2$), detected on SiNx surface.
-Accordingly, we have two Duffing constants for mode 1 (mode2): $\beta^g_{\rm hyb 1}$ ($\beta^g_{\rm hyb 2}$) detected on graphene and $\beta^s_{\rm hyb 1}$ ($\beta^s_{\rm hyb 2}$) detected on SiNx.
+As a result, amplitude of normal mode 1 (mode 2) on graphene i.e. $x^g_1$ ($x^g_2$) is two orders of magnitude larger than the amplitude of the same mode, $x^s_1$ ($x^s_2$), detected on SiNx surface.
+Accordingly, we have two Duffing constants for mode 1 (mode 2): $\beta^g_{\rm hyb 1}$ ($\beta^g_{\rm hyb 2}$) detected on graphene and $\beta^s_{\rm hyb 1}$ ($\beta^s_{\rm hyb 2}$) detected on SiNx.

-\subsection{C. Perturbative estimation I: Difference in $\beta^{g/s}_{\rm hybrid}$, measured on SiNx and graphene surfaces}
+\subsection{C. Perturbative estimation I: Difference in $\beta^{g/s}_{\rm hyb}$, measured on SiNx and graphene surfaces}

-The difference in scales of Duffing constants measured on SiNx and on graphene surfaces, can be understood in the following way: it can be noted that the nonlinear forcing ($F_{NL}$) of a hybrid mode is uniform all along the spatial extent of the mode (later, in sec.V-E we argue for using effective normal mode models to understand steady state dynamics).
+The difference in scales of Duffing constants measured on SiNx and on graphene surfaces, can be understood in the following way: it can be noted that the nonlinear forcing ($F_{NL}$) of a hybrid mode is uniform all along the spatial extent of the mode.
 However, since the hybrid mode for our device has physically two different kinds of oscillators with varying masses and surface areas, the force can be expressed as: $F_{NL} = \beta^g_{\rm hyb} x^3_g = \beta^s_{\rm hyb} x^3_s$, as measured on graphene ($x_g$) or on SiNx ($x_s $).
-For a forcing $F_0$ and assuming a steady state amplitude of $x_{g,s}\sim F_0Q_{g,s}/(m_{g,s},\omega^2_0)$ for graphene and SiNx, leads to an approximate ratio of the measured Duffing coefficients $\beta^s_{{\rm hyb}}/\beta^g_{{\rm hyb}}\sim(m_sQ_g/m_gQ_s)^3\sim 10^9$.
-This is in accordance with our measured values of $\beta^{g,s}_{{\rm eff}}$ on graphene and on SiNx and provides a simple explanation of the giant nonlinearity measured on SiNx resonator surface.
+For a forcing $F_0$ and assuming a steady state amplitude of $x_{g,s}\sim F_0Q_{g,s}/(m_{g,s}\omega^2_0)$ for graphene and SiNx, leads to an approximate ratio of the measured Duffing coefficients $\beta^s_{{\rm hyb}}/\beta^g_{{\rm hyb}}\sim(m_sQ_g/m_gQ_s)^3\sim 10^9$.
+This is in accordance with our measured values of $\beta^{g,s}_{{\rm hyb}}$ on graphene and on SiNx and provides a simple explanation of the giant nonlinearity measured on SiNx resonator surface.